 Taurine promotes neurogenesis, cell proliferation, and synapse synthesis in brain areas important for long-term memory and the hippocampus.
 Also, Taurine enhances and supports GABAergic neuron activity potentials and particularly targets the GABAA receptor. (source)

 On the other hand, Caffeine has been shown to reduce inhibitory (GABAergic) action and alter GABA receptors.
-Hence, that’s why energy drinks combine taurine with caffeine in order to reduce to the negative side effects of energy drinks and the jittery effects.
+Hence, that’s why energy drinks combine taurine with caffeine to reduce to the negative side effects of energy drinks and the jittery effects.

 Best Magnesium Form Relaxation